Internet Shutdowns Blog

 “we think it necessary to reiterate that complete broad suspension of telecom services, be it the Internet or otherwise, being a drastic measure, must be considered by the State only if ‘necessary’ and ‘unavoidable’.”

-The Manipur internet shutdowns must be analysed in the light of the same.
-It is important to note that to offset the economic losses caused by shutdowns, and to enable a path for communication, and to ensure an uninterrupted flow of information and news to the public, internet services had been made available to state and national media houses through SWAN under the Dept. of Information Technology.
-Network connections were also provided to Manipur Press Club through the DIT.
+The Manipur internet shutdowns must be analysed in light of the same.
+It is important to note that to offset the economic losses caused by shutdowns enable a path for communication, and ensure an uninterrupted flow of information and news to the public, internet services have been made available to state and national media houses through SWAN under the Dept. of Information Technology.
+Network connections were also provided to the Manipur Press Club through the DIT.
 Further, certain facilitation centres were opened by the Government at different locations to allow candidates of competitive examinations to download their admit cards or print them.
-Temporary centres were also opened during working hours for use by the public.
+Temporary centers were also opened during working hours for use by the public.
 However, these Centres were present only in certain areas of Imphal, and not the entire State of Manipur.
 Indeed, as was noted by one Journalist-

 “The primary concern that I faced as a journalist was the inability to do my job at all due to lack of access to the internet.
 As someone who doesn't have access to Wi-Fi, I lost access to the internet on the 3rd of May.
 During my job, while we could record videos and contact sources, the only way we could communicate this to our head office was through SMS.
 Since SMS has a short word limit, I had to sit and type multiple messages to send one single story.
 It was only once we left the State that we regained access to the internet.
 While in Manipur, there were certain government offices that still had internet connectivity.
 However, because multiple people were connected to the same singular network, it took a long time to even download a simple press release.
 The lack of access to internet has therefore made it very difficult for me to do my job effectively.”